pietronromano/dotnetcore-sqldb-ghactions/my-readme.md

 # Running the workflow
+## Changed .net to 8.0
-## had to specify the project
+## had to specify the project, and rename the .sln file to something else
-dotnet build DotNetCoreSqlDb.csproj
+dotnet build DotNetCoreSqlDb.csproj -p:configuration=Release